ILC2004/phishing-detection-ml/README.md

 ---

-## Dissertation demonstration
+## Demonstration

-For the dissertation demonstration, the prototype can be shown by:
+For demonstration, the prototype can be shown by:

 1. launching the Streamlit application
 2. entering a phishing-style message